CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ![Report](./media/overview/analytical-page-report-modes.png)

-#### Chart options
+##### Chart Options

-<u>Chart format</u> - you can choose a line chart, a vertical bar chart, a horizontal bar chart, or a pie chart.
+**Chart format** - you can choose a line chart, a vertical bar chart, a horizontal bar chart, or a pie chart.

 You can set the following settings for a chart: Dimension, Measure, Function, and Sort Type.

-#### Table options
+##### Table Options

 You can download the result table as an Excel document (.xlsx) or a CSV file (.csv).

 The Table settings:

-- Sorting - multi-level sorting, e.g., by Document Date ascending and then by Document Time descending,
+- **Sorting** - multi-level sorting, e.g., by Document Date ascending and then by Document Time descending,

-- Visibility - you can choose which columns are displayed
+- **Visibility** - you can choose which columns are displayed

-- Column Freezing - the "froze" Columns are displayed on the left side of the table all the time, even when you use the scroll bar to scroll further to the right (three left columns in the screenshot below).
+- **Column Freezing** - the "froze" Columns are displayed on the left side of the table all the time, even when you use the scroll bar to scroll further to the right (three left columns in the screenshot below).

-- Column Grouping - choose a column by which rows will be grouped.
+- **Column Grouping** - choose a column by which rows will be grouped.
 If you choose more than one, the grouping will be performed in levels.
 In the example below, there are two levels.

 ![Table Options](./media/overview/table-options.png)